Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

-If you are already enrolled in and are receiving Social Security income benefits prior to turning 65, you should automatically be enrolled in Medicare Part B and your card should reflect this.
-If you want to stay enrolled in Medicare Part A & B and your card reflects a start date for both, you do not have to do anything else other than consider a Medicare supplement plan and a Medicare Part D drug plan.
+In the event that you are already enrolled in and are receiving Social Security income benefits prior to turning 65, you should automatically be enrolled in Medicare Part B and your card should reflect this.
+If you want to stay enrolled in Medicare Part A & B and your card reflects a start date for both, you do not have to do anything else other than consider a Medicare Supplement plan and a Medicare Part D drug plan.

-One of the common reasons one might return their card and opt out of Medicare Part B is if they are currently employed and have creditable health coverage through their employer.
-If you intend to stay employed and keep employer coverage, check with your HR department to ensure you have creditable health coverage before you opt out of Medicare Part B.
+One of the common reasons many people return their card and opt out of Medicare Part B, is if they’re currently employed and have creditable health coverage through their employer.
+If you are planning to stay employed and keep employer coverage, check with your HR department to make sure you have creditable health coverage before you opt out of Medicare Part B.

-If you have not begun receiving Social Security benefits prior to turning 65, you will likely have to enroll in Medicare Part B proactively.
-The reason is that receiving Social Security benefits provides Medicare with a source of income from which they can deduct your Medicare Part B premium.
+If you haven’t begun receiving Social Security benefits prior to turning 65, you might have to enroll in Medicare Part B proactively.
+This is because receiving Social Security benefits provides Medicare with a source of income from which they can deduct your Medicare Part B premium.

 There are 3 options for enrolling in Medicare Part B if not automatically enrolled: